oneapi-src/oneCCL/doc/rst/source/env-variables.rst

    * - <algo_name>
      - Description
    * - ``topo``
-     - topology-aware algorithm for scale-up.
+     - Topology-aware algorithm for scale-up.
 The default for GPU buffers.
 Not available for CPU buffers.
    * - ``direct``
      - Based on ``MPI_Iallreduce``.
    * - ``rabenseifner``